Azure/KAN/docs/tutorial/setup-guide.md

 * An active **Azure subscription** with **Owner** role access.

-KAN installer script will guide you through the steps of creating related Azure resources (see more details below).
+SYMPHONY installer script will guide you through the steps of creating related Azure resources (see more details below).

 ## Setup process